mainmatter/playbook/src/project-procedure/consulting/README.md

 they collaborate.
 That way they provide sustainable value that our clients continue to benefit from even after our consultants leave.

-We apply a number of techniques in order to share our experience and knowledge but also make teams more effective:
+We apply several techniques in order to share our experience and knowledge but also make teams more effective:

 - pair programming with the client’s developers for face-to-face guidance; this